canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 }
 ```

 Don't worry about creating lots of fakes.
 Fakes are cheap.
-Any decent IDE can create a class implementing an interface or an abstract class.
+Any decent IDE can create a class implementing an interface or an abstract class with a few clicks or a single keyboard shortcut.

 ## 4. Make tests set their own values for fakes

 **Avoid magic values in your stubs.
-Make the tests pass their own values instead of having hard-coded values in your tests.**
+Let's make tests pass their own values instead of having hard-coded values in stubs.**

 Let's say that `StockService` returns the units available instead of a simple `true` or `false`.
 Check this test,